dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Pet Molbert Accessory.md

 A cantankerous little mole with an excellent nose.
 Is that Diamonds I smell..?

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Pet Molbert Accessory

 Sorting priority: 13289

-Item uid: Pet Molbert Accessory